mxTuhin/Nikkhipto/README.md

 - Combat System (Shooting Mechanics) - Use One Rifle to Minify Complexity for now
 - Implement Health
 - Initiate Mission Entry Protocol
-- Spawn Traffic (Pre Defined Spawn Locations/Random axis)
+- Spawn Traffic (Pre Defined Spawn Locations/Random axis) - Used Random Axis
+- Suggestion for Self: Add Two/Three More Pedestrian at the Final day if there is any time else <b>IGNORE</b>